Crafting Our Purpose with Alternative.ph

 Liezl “Liz” Cabrera first laid eyes on Woven’s vibrant laptop sleeves at Roots Katipunan.
 The affair blossomed as Liz learned more about Woven’s story leading her to strike up a potential collaboration with Woven.

-Thus began the creative partnership with Alternative.ph, the e-commerce platform of Works of Heart.
+Thus began the creative partnership with Alternative.ph, the e-commerce platform of Works of Heart (Update: the shop is now closed but you can find out more about the initiative here).
 Alternative works with local social enterprises they call "Hi-Fi brands", which stands for High-Quality, Impactful, and Filipino.
 Liz Cabrera was at the helm of Alternative as the platform's resident Project Manager.

 At the heart of the Alternative x Woven partnership is a shared love for local arts communities.
 Supporting local is more than about where each product is made.
 It’s about empowering crafts communities - the very reason for Woven's existence.